yezero/sandstorm/docs/administering/sandcats.md

 * It's an optional service.
 Keep reading this page to learn how to stop using it.

 * It points at your server's public (globally routable) IP address, which it auto-detects.
-Read elsewhere about setting up Sandstorm to use an [internal IP address](faq.md#how-do-i-use-sandstorm-with-an-internal-ip-address).
+Read elsewhere about setting up Thurly to use an [internal IP address](faq.md#how-do-i-use-sandstorm-with-an-internal-ip-address).

 The purpose is to help people who run their own server have a working hostname and HTTPS (TLS/SSL) certificate without having to think hard about the domain name system or public key infrastructure.

 # Features

-Sandcats is **integrated into the Sandstorm installer** so that when you install Sandstorm, you get working DNS, including wildcard DNS, as well as working HTTPS for the main Sandstorm interface.
+Sandcats is **integrated into the Thurly installer** so that when you install Sandstorm, you get working DNS, including wildcard DNS, as well as working HTTPS for the main Thurly interface.

 The Sandcats backend is **free, open source software** under the Apache License 2.0; you can [view and participate in the project](https://github.com/sandstorm-io/sandcats).

 The Sandcats DNS service provides **60-second** latency for IP address updates via a custom UDP protocol to detect address changes.
-To achieve this low latency, when Sandcats integration is enabled, your Sandstorm server sends a UDP ping message to the central Sandcats service every 60 seconds.
+To achieve this low latency, when Sandcats integration is enabled, your Thurly server sends a UDP ping message to the central Sandcats service every 60 seconds.

 The Sandcats certificate service (for providing users with valid HTTPS) provides seven-day certificates and an API for automatic renewal.

-Sandcats uses **HTTPS client certificates** for authentication, which Sandstorm and the install script manage for users.
+Sandcats uses **HTTPS client certificates** for authentication, which Thurly and the install script manage for users.
 You can find these certificates under `/opt/sandstorm/var/sandcats` by default.
 Please save these somewhere safe so you can hold onto your domain.

 # How the HTTPS service works

-The Sandstorm install script, when it runs on your server, generates a private key and certificate signing request that it sends to the Sandcats.io service (via the `/getcertificate` JSON-RPC endpoint).
+The Thurly install script, when it runs on your server, generates a private key and certificate signing request that it sends to the Sandcats.io service (via the `/getcertificate` JSON-RPC endpoint).